Little brown bustard: Description

 The smallest species in its genus, the little brown bustard reaches a maximum length of about 45 cm.
-They are light brown birds with whitish underparts, long necks and legs, relatively short bill, powder-down and photoreactive porphyrins at the base of feathers, no uropygial gland, no hind toe and nidifugous young.
+They are light brown birds with whitish underparts, long necks and legs, relatively short bills, powder-down and photoreactive porphyrins at the base of feathers, no uropygial gland, no hind toe and nidifugous young.

 The male has a black tuft on the nape, and a black throat speckled with white.
 The female lacks these black areas, instead having heavy buff spotting on the back, wings and breast.
 Both male and female have dark flight feathers on the wings, and when flying show a slender white wing-bar, which divides the black feathers from the sandy-brown wing coverts.
 The female white-bellied bustard (Eupodotis senegalensis), which has a wider range, is larger and darker and has bluish-grey colouring on the back of the neck.
 The call of the little brown bustard is uttered with the neck outstretched and the head thrown back and is a high-pitched, rattling sound.